sisekotest/node-assessment/README.md

 only.
 We have set up the base project using Jest, but you can refactor this to use 1 of the following:
     * Jasmine
     * Mocha + Chai
+* You may also make use of npm if you prefer & that is your preferred package manager
 * Convert this javascript lib into a typescript lib (all code __and__ unit tests)